Heart-Force/cs4843finalprojectC/README.md

 To use the backend API directly without going through the frontend, you will need to create an account first and then send requests to the API with the needed authentication JWT token.

 ## Project Architecture and Design:
-The project consists of a backend RESTful API service whcih serves data to the frontend as JSON.
+The project consists of a backend RESTful API service which serves data to the frontend as JSON.
 The frontend requests data from the backend API using HTTP requests (GET, POST, PUT, and DELETE) and displays received data (JSON data).

 <p align="center">
   <img src="https://screenshots-bucket-38293.s3.amazonaws.com/project_design_and_architecture.png" alt="project_design">